 “If Christ has not been raised, then our preaching is in vain and your faith is in vain.
 We are even found to be misrepresenting God because we testified of God that he raised Christ…

-If the dead are not raised at all…why am I in peril every hour?
+If the dead are not raised at all … why am I in peril every hour?
 I protest, brethren, by my pride in you which I have in Christ Jesus our Lord, I die every day! … If the dead are not raised, “Let us eat and drink, for tomorrow we die”.
 (1 Corinthians 15:14-15; 30)

 The most trustworthy witness, as dictated by law and common sense, is one who has nothing to gain and everything to lose.
 In the above verses, Paul shows that he and the apostles are credible witnesses of this sort.

 First, Paul says that if Christ had not been raised, then his preaching and those of the apostles are in vain.
 That is to say that all of their missionary efforts would be worthless.
-Likewise, if Christ had not been raised, Paul also says that the faith of their Christian audience would also be worthless.
+Likewise, if Christ had not been raised, Paul also says that the faith of his Christian audience would also be worthless.
 In the end, Paul is saying that if Christ has not been raised then “all of this” would be “a big waste of time”.

 In laying out the above arguments, Paul shows that his testimony and those of the apostles are true and genuine.
 Why, after all, would they be testifying that Christ had risen if they had nothing to gain and everything to lose by doing so?
 The resurrection really did happen, and this is what Paul is trying to get across.